vuralevren/altogic-auth-next13/README.md

 ```

 # Handling Authentication
 Next is a server-side rendering tool.
-We will do some operations on the backend.
+We will do some operations on the Next.js server.
 So we need to create a folder named **API** in the pages directory.

+For client-side (browser) rendered frontend apps, Altogic automatically stores the `sessionToken` in local storage.
+For server-side rendered frontend apps, since we do not have local storage available, we need to store the `sessionToken` somewhere to check whether the user has been authenticated or not.
+For this reason, we will store the `sessionToken` in an HTTP cookie named “session” which will be exchanged between the client browser and the front end server.

 ## Let's create a api folder
 Create a folder named **auth** in pages/api.

-And create files in api folder like image in below
+And create files in api folder similar to the image below
 ![Application](github/16-foldering.png)

 ### Replacing `pages/api/signIn.js` with the following code: